ElektraInitiative/libelektra/doc/tutorials/specification.md

 ### Step 2: Define a mountpoint

-Next you can define, that this specification defines a specific mountpoint for a concrete application configuration.
+Next you can define, that this specification uses a specific mountpoint for a concrete application configuration.
-So you can say the concrete configuraion should be written to `app.ni`.
+So you can say the concrete configuration should be written to `app.ni`.

 ```sh
 kdb meta-set spec:/sw/org/app/\#0/current mountpoint app.ni